TarunCore/TH-Fuse-SAM/PRECOMPUTE_README.md

-# Precomputing SAM Masks
+# Precomputing SAM Masks for Visible Images

-This README explains how to precompute Segment Anything Model (SAM) masks to significantly speed up training time for the TH-Fuse-SAM model.
+This README explains how to precompute Segment Anything Model (SAM) masks for **visible images only** to significantly speed up training time for the TH-Fuse-SAM model.

 ## Why Precompute Masks?

 SAM is a powerful segmentation model, but it's computationally expensive to run during training.
-By precomputing the masks for your dataset, you can:
+By precomputing the masks for visible images in your dataset, you can:

-1. Reduce training time by 70-90%
+1. Reduce training time by 50-70%
 2. Lower GPU memory requirements
 3. Maintain the same quality of results

+The IR (infrared) masks are still computed on-the-fly during training, as they're often simpler and faster to process.

 ## Prerequisites

 - SAM model checkpoint (e.g., `sam_vit_h_4b8939.pth`)
 - Your training dataset with IR and VI images

-## Step 1: Precompute the Masks
+## Step 1: Precompute the Masks for Visible Images

-Use the `precompute_masks.py` script to generate masks for all images in your dataset:
+Use the `precompute_masks.py` script to generate masks for all visible images in your dataset:

 ```bash
 python precompute_masks.py \